flaeri/ComfyComp/README.md

 Its a pretty basic script that will take *any* files in the input folder, and spit out hevc nvenc compressed files (using VBR-CQ), and possibly with b-frames if you have support for it.
 It also logs certain information, and gives you time to completion.

 This *only* works for people with nvidia cards that support HEVC.
-That means minimum 3rd gen (starting from GM206)
+That means minimum 3rd gen (Maxwell GM20x, somewhat limited).
+4th gen (pascal) would be preffered.

 Requires ffmpeg in your path, which has the new nvenc API.
 You can grab it from here if you need it: https://www.gyan.dev/ffmpeg/builds/ffmpeg-git-essentials.7z